EstonKamau/mlh-corisync/services/metabase/Readme.md

    - Check if the database is accessible from the Metabase container.

 2. **Port Conflicts:**
    - Ensure no other service is using port `3000`.
-Update the port mapping in `docker-compose.yml` if needed.
+Update to a suitable port mapping in `docker-compose.yml` if needed.

 3. **Logs:**
    - View container logs to debug issues: